Ansud/kaizilla/README.md

 ## Command-Line Options

+- `-d`, `--description` – Provide image description to be used to help generating metadata.
 - `-c`, `--criticism` – Enables critique mode for analyzing the provided description.
 - `-h`, `--help` – Displays usage instructions.